AmberEngine/confectionary-confetti/README.md

     config = Confetti(confetti_path='Your/Path')
 ```

 ## Retrieve and use your parameters in your application.
+Note that it is assumed that your SecureString parameters are to be retrieved with decryption.
+You can override the parameters to SSM.Client.get_parameters_by_path via keyword arguments with the exception of 'Path'.
 ```python
     from confetti import Confetti